jstolarek/hashlink-launcher/README.md

 first I went with the simplest option and created a simple `.bat` file launcher but I noticed that people were getting confused (weird unknown extension, no icon).
 So I created this trivial application instead.
-Thanks to it I can create a Windows distribution package without having to deal with Windows.
+Thanks to it I can create a lightweight Windows distribution package without having to actually deal with Windows.